TouseefX/libadrenotools/README.md

 Each individual app must explicitly make use of libadrenotools in order to load custom drivers into an app / game.

 #### How do I use this library to make \<favourite game\> use newer drivers?
+add your libary to lib/arm64-v8a inside the apk and driver also

 just start the libary by adding a code to the application class On Created or attach contex base part

+rebuild the apk and sign it

 but if the application does not have these you need to tell a dev to do it for you

-but games can have anti tamping like roblox is it possible but impossible
+but games can have anti tamping like roblox so it's impossible for these games